spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 npm start
 ```

 Wait a few seconds, then press `Ctrl + C` to stop the services.
-The `config.json` file will now exist in the project directory.

-**Note:** If you prefer to create the config file manually, you can skip this step and create it yourself, but the auto-generation is easier.

 ### Step 4: Configure the Addon